 I have create lat/lon band from a MiniRF cube, but the effective digts of lat/lon is not enough.
 E.g., the value of longitude can be 324.486, i.e. there are only 3 digits after the point, which makes its neighbours get the same longitude value.

 Maybe some parameter can control the effective digits, to make it longer, but I do not know how to do this.

-#2 Updated by Tammy Becker 10 months ago
+#2 Updated by Tammy Becker about 1 year ago

 It is not clear what you are using to report the pixel value that returns only 3 digits behind the decimal point (unless your value included zeros).